-The above requirements shall not apply where an applicant holds a qualification approved by the Secretary of State under Section 33 of the Companies Act 1989 and has completed the Association's Aptitude Test.
+The above requirements shall not apply where an applicant holds a qualification approved by the Secretary of State under section 1221 of the Companies Act 2006 of the United Kingdom and has completed the Association's Aptitude Test.

 In addition to meeting the above requirements, a person admitted under Membership Regulation 3(d) or (f) shall be required to complete the Association's Aptitude Test.